HelainSchoonjans/grails-as-docker-container/README.md

 # On grails 4: Predestroy when running in docker

 spring boot tomcat gradle dependency should be in 'compiled', not provided

+# on grails 4: strange spring web error

+tomcat must be compiled, use java 11